 HM Revenue and Customs may carry out a tax compliance check of your self employment business records.
 This is to ensure you pay the correct amount of taxation.
 But, there is no limit for cases of fraud or willful default.

-An Example: You send your 2014 to 2015 tax return online by the 31st January 2016.
-In this case, you must keep the records until at least the end of January 2021.
+An Example: You send your 2016 to 2017 tax return online before the Self Assessment deadline of the 31st of January 2018.
+In this case, you must keep the records until at least the end of January 2023.

 Different rules apply if you send a tax return more than four (4) years after the deadline.
 In this case, you would need to keep all the records for at least 15 months after you send in a tax return.

-Self Employed Bookkeeping Records for Sole Traders and Partnerships in the United Kingdom
+Self Employed Bookkeeping Records for Sole Traders and Partnerships in UK